animshamura/Docker-Build/README.md

 A project must have a lot of dependencies to run in an instance.
 For an easier dockerizing process, a text file naming requirement.txt has to be created including all the dependencies for the project.
 <br/>
 **Step 3: Create a Dockerfile.**
+<br/><br/>
+'python:3.8' has been selected as the base image matching all compatibilities for the project. 'python/docker' directory in the image has been set as the work directory.
+Installed all the dependencies from the 'requirement.txt' file.
 ```
 FROM python:3.8-slim-buster